Earwax (Cerumen) Impaction

 - Earwax causing hearing loss or other symptoms

-- Typmanic membrane obscured by wax but needs to be viewed to establish a diagnosis (e.g. tympanic membrane perforation, otitis media)
+- Tympanic membrane obscured by wax but needs to be viewed for a different reason (e.g. tympanic membrane perforation, otitis media)

 Methods of removal: